attilammagyar/ai-cat/README.md

 Vim integration
 ---------------

-### Chat and simple autocomplete
+### Chat and code editing

-The `~/.vimrc` snippet below (or `_vimrc` for Windows users) sets up the `:AI` command to either initialize a new conversation or run an existing one through `ai-cat.py` (make sure that your `PATH` is set up correctly so that `ai-cat.py` can be run, or adjust the snippet to fit your environment), depending on the contents of the current buffer.
-(It works best when Vim is running in a terminal.)
+The `~/.vimrc` snippet below (or `_vimrc` for Windows users) sets up the `:AI` command to either initialize a new conversation or run an existing one through `ai-cat.py`, depending on the contents of the current buffer.
+(Make sure that your `PATH` is set up correctly so that `ai-cat.py` can be run, or adjust the snippet to fit your environment.)
+It works best when Vim is running in a terminal.

-It also sets up a very simple and crude tab-completion: add to-do comments to a piece of code, select all the relevant lines in visual mode, and press the `Tab` key to run them through `ai-cat.py` with the last used settings, and replace them automatically.
+It also sets up a very minimalistic and crude code generator:

+ * add to-do comments to a piece of code,

+ * select all the relevant lines in visual mode,

+ * and press the `Tab` key to run them through `ai-cat.py` with the last used settings, and replace them automatically with the result.

 If the AI needs more information or otherwise fails to produce a usable replacement for the selected lines, then the conversation is opened in a new tab for editing which then can be continued using the `:AI` command.

+The advantage of this approach is that you get precise manual control over what gets sent to the AI.
+The disadvantage is that you *have to precisely control manually what gets sent to the AI*.
+No context, no codebase indexing, no LSP integration, no nothing.

 ```vim
 function!
 AICatCmd(args)